rachayita/OpsNotes/rust/rust.md

 - mutable slice &mut [T] lets you read and modify elements, but can’t be shared
   - a shared slice &[T] lets share access among several readers, but not modify elements
 - `Sized` trait to determine weather or not a type's size is known at compile time
-  - `Sized` is automatically implemented for everything whose size is known at compile time
+  - `Sized` is automatically implemented for whose size is known at compile time
   - rust implicitly adds a bound on  sized trait to every generic function
   - All type parameters have an implicit bound of Sized
   - trait objects and slices are unsized
     - example: `dyn Iterator` or `[u8]`
   - special syntax `?Sized` can be used to remove this bound if it’s not appropriate.
   - The one exception is implicit `Self` type of a trait
-  - trait doesnot have an implicit `Sized` bound as this is incompatible with trait objects
+  - trait doesnot have implicit `Sized` bound as this is incompatible with trait objects
   - trait need to work with all possible implementators, and thus could be any size
   - rust let you bind `Sized` to a trait
     - won't able to use it to form a trait object later